anuj-nair/anuj-nair/README.md

 🐧 I’m a Linux Enthusiast.

-🤖 Working on mastering Data Science and AI/ML.
+🤖 Working on mastering Data Science and AI/ML, also passionate about DevOps.

-🖥  Currently, pursuing Computer Science and Engineering from India.
+🖥  Currently, pursuing Master of Science in Data Science from Friedrich-Alexander-Universität Erlangen-Nürnberg.

 📸 Apart from Technical stuff, I enjoy Photography.